 A couple of years ago, I received a call from Joyce (not her real name).
 She had recently accepted Jesus as her personal savior and was in the process of trying to solidify her relationship with the Lord.
 After reciting her understanding of the basic tenets of Christianity and sharing her beliefs about salvation, she admitted that she was still confused and a bit frustrated.
 She needed clarity.

 Someone along the way had told her to pray about it.
 And so she did.
-Joyce told me that she had been praying the same prayer every day, three or four times a day, for the Lord to reveal a way forward.
+Joyce said to me that she had been praying the same prayer every day, three or four times a day, for the Lord to reveal a way forward.
 Then she repeated her prayer and exclaimed, “It’s not working!”

 Like so many other new Christians who are seeking maturity in their relationship with the Lord, Joyce thought that her prayers had to take on the characteristics of a secret formula in order to be authentic.
 She believed that by saying the “right” words in the “right” order, God would hear her petitions and answer.
 What she failed to realize was that her approach did little to help her build a relationship with the One with whom she desired to have intimacy.